Summary

 Use the attached Lesson Slides.

 Show slide 5.
-Watch the short clip titled, What is Equality?
+Watch the short clip that explains what social balance is.
 Stop the video at the 35-second mark.
-Ask students to discuss their opinions of the concepts of equality and fairness.
+Ask students to discuss their opinions of the concepts of social balance and fairness.

 Show slide 6.
 Share the directions for the instructional strategy, Four Corners.